leon01chen/PAA/README.md

 We hope this analysis continues in the future as PAA grows its network of investors and startups.

-Below are links to analyese for different years:
+Below are links to analyses for different years:

 <a href="./2018-2021/2018-2021.html" title="PAA Data Analysis 2018-2021">PAA Data Analysis 2018-2021</a>